-This is a huge issue for Galaxy S10 users.
+This is a massive issue for Galaxy S10 users.
 However, maybe you shouldn’t use the face unlock security feature at all, instead, make use of the in-display fingerprint security.
 At least, that is still a confident way to secure your device, app, file, or other things saved on your S10 smartphone.

 How possible can a video unlock the Samsung Galaxy S10?